What Vehicle?

 Rule 2 Travel light.

-This is the most important Golden Rule for tough long-distance rallies and drives.
-Excess weight is easily the single most common cause of mechanical problems, putting extra strain on chassis, springs, shock absorbers, brakes, transmission and engine.
-Leave the kitchen sink at home!
-This means cutting out most "contingency" items, like heavy spares and extra equipment.
-You aren�t going on an expedition across uncharted terrain.
-Except for those in smaller cars, you shouldn�t even need a heavy roof rack - if you do, you�re probably carrying too much!
 Don�t take too much personal baggage.
 Try and limit yourselves to one grip or small suitcase (airline cabin baggage size) per person.
 (All the rest-day hotels have a same-day laundry service, and we try to organise a baggage van whenever possible).
 A well-known saying is "Take half the clothes you think you may need, and twice the money"!
-On the other hand, there are important simple spares and tools you should take.

 Rule 3 Prepare your vehicle from the ground up.